taneishi/EnergyBasedModels/README.md

 ## Applications

-As an example of my work, I applied DBN to a virtual screening task for drug discovery in 2014, and the paper was published in 2016.
+As an example of my work, I applied DBN to a virtual screening task for drug discovery in 2014, and the paper describing the results was published in 2016.
 Virtual screening based on the Quantitative Structure-Activity Relationship (QSAR) is suitable for early deep learning because it deals with scalar vectors that represent drug candidate compounds as input.

 ## References